hanami/view/README.md

 <%= render template: 'articles/new', locals: { errors: {} } %>
 ```

-It will render `articles/new.html.erb` and it will make available both the view's and templates's locals (eg. `article` and `errors`).
+It will render `articles/new.html.erb` and make available both the view's and templates's locals (eg. `article` and `errors`).

 ### Layouts

-Layouts are wrappers for views, that may serve to reuse common markup.
+Layouts are wrappers for views.
+Layouts may serve to reuse common markup.

 ```ruby
 class ApplicationLayout